USEPA/AMET/docs/AMET_Users_Guide_v1.md

 The database population phase of AMET must be performed for each new project.
-As discussed in Section 1.2, the *project* is the organizing structure that we use to group a particular model simula­tion with the scripts and data used to populate the amet tables.
+As discussed in Section 1.2, the *project* is the organizing structure that we use to group a particular model simulation with the scripts and data used to populate the amet tables.
 If you go to the database populate directory by typing

 > $ cd $AMETBASE/scripts\_db

-you will see four project directories, in addition to the setup directories described earlier.
+you will see two project directories and one input files directory in addition to the setup directories described earlier.
 The projects are

 1.  a MET example for the WRF model (wrfExample),

-2.  a MET example for the MM5 model (mm5Example),

-3.  a MET example for MCIP postprocessed surface data (mcipExample), and

-4.  an AQ example for the CMAQ model (aqExample).
+2.  an AQ example for the CMAQ model (aqExample).

 In the following subsections, we describe how to run each project.